 10 Health Benefits of Yoga

 Yoga is a centuries-old practice that has expanded into hundreds of different forms.
 There’s hot yoga performed in a sauna atmosphere, flow yoga for those who prefer a more active practice and prenatal yoga for expecting mothers.
-While some aspects of yoga have changed, the effect it has on both the mind and the body has helped millions of people worldwide.
+While some health benefits of yoga have changed, the effect on it has on both the mind and the body has helped millions of people worldwide.

 Yoga is one of the best ways to improve flexibility and many people notice changes in their body after the first class.
 Colorado State University conducted a study last year on the impact of yoga on college athletes.
 The study found after a 10-week period that the 14 students who participated in bi-weekly yoga sessions showed significant improvements in flexibility and balance.
 The more flexible a person is, the less prone they are to injuries.
 This is why the practice is recommended to professional athletes as a wholesome way to improve performance.

 Different poses reduce back pain through stretching muscles and rotating joints.
 Yoga is especially recommended for those suffering from sciatica.
 Sciatica is defined as pain in the sciatic nerve, the longest nerve in the human body that goes from the foot to the central nervous system.
 Pain can come when the nerve is compressed and it is often centralized in the lower back.
 Iyengar yoga helps those suffering from chronic back pain by incorporating blocks, straps, and chairs in the stretches.
 Studies have shown that regular practice can help people reduce their use of pain medication.